adamrossbenton/project2/README.md

 * View all currently submitted restaurants in our database and find your new favorite happy hour spot!
 * Take a look at one of the many restaurants and view some more specific details
+* Sign up for an account in order to add, edit, and delete restaurants

 COMING SOON:

-* Search for awesome new spots based on your location
+* Search for awesome new spots based on your location (city coordinates will be stored using GeoJSON)
 * Search for awesome new spots based on your favorite kind of food
+* Search for awesome new spots based on their happy hour time
+* Search for awesome new spots based on two or more of the above parameters
 * Voice your opinion using the upvote or downvote buttons for a specific restaurant
 * Users can leave fun anecdotes/stores of things that have happened at their favorite spots
+* Newly-created restaurants will be tied to their creator, and edit/delete permissions for that restaurant page will be restricted to that user only

 TECHNOLOGIES USED: